How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • Money for the purchase was taken from the family budget;

-• The owner did not need this thing;
+• The owner did not need this item;

-• He did not have the financial means to acquire it;
+• He did not have the financial ability to purchase it;

-• Things were used by family members, and the costs of its maintenance were paid from the family budget.
+• The items were used by family members, and the costs of maintaining them were paid from the family budget.

-For the duration of the proceedings, it is worth suspending the case on the division of property, since the results of a new lawsuit may affect the size of the shares received by the divorced.
+During the proceedings, it is worth suspending the case regarding the division of property, since the results of a new claim may affect the size of the shares received by the divorced persons.

 Results

-If the spouses decide to get a divorce, then you need to consider the following tips:
+If the couple decides to divorce, then you need to consider the following tips:

-• If an amicable agreement cannot be reached, a lawsuit must be filed.
-To defend your rights in court, you will need legal assistance;
+• If it is impossible to reach an agreement peacefully, it is necessary to file a lawsuit.
+To defend your rights in court you will need legal assistance;

-• It is better to divide the property immediately in the process of divorce, so that one of the parties cannot illegally carry out transactions with common property;
+• It is better to divide property immediately during the divorce process, so that one of the parties cannot illegally carry out transactions with common property;

-• After the trial is over, it is necessary to save all documents in case the spouse decides to file a counterclaim.
+• After the trial is over, it is necessary to preserve all documents in case the spouse decides to file a counterclaim.

-Filing an application-claim for the division of property in court is the only way out for spouses who have not been able to peacefully agree on who and what will get from the jointly acquired property after the divorce.
-The reason for this impossibility to agree can be that one spouse wants to receive more than half, and is completely sure that he has the right to it.
+Filing a claim for division of property in court is the only way out for spouses who were unable to peacefully agree on who and what of the jointly acquired property will get after the divorce.
+The reason for this inability to agree may be that one spouse wants to receive more than half, and is completely sure that he has the right to this.
 Or something from the common property is so dear to both spouses that they are ready to fight in court for the right to possess it after a divorce.

-Before applying for the division of property after a divorce, the spouses need to think carefully about their actions, remember what common property they have, when and how it was acquired, what exactly they want to claim, assess their chances.
+Before filing for division of property after a divorce, spouses need to think carefully about their actions, remember what common property they have, when and how it was acquired, what exactly they want to claim, and evaluate their chances.

 What is shared and what is not

 Article 34 of the Family Code of the Russian Federation states that all property acquired by spouses during their marriage is their joint property.
-This includes income from employment, and cash deposits, and securities, and shares in a business, as well as all material assets, from apartments and cars to glasses and spoons.
-It doesn’t matter if they are in the name of the husband or wife, they will still be considered common.
-Even if one spouse did not work and did not receive his own income for the entire time of cohabitation.
+This includes income from work, cash deposits, securities, shares in business, as well as all material assets, from apartments and cars to glasses and spoons.
+It doesn’t matter whether they are registered in the name of the husband or wife, they will still be considered common.
+Even if one spouse did not work and did not receive his own income during the entire period of cohabitation.

-Spouses also need to take into account that in almost any family there is property that cannot be divided during a divorce, because it will be the personal property of one of them, even if it was acquired during the period of joint life (Article 36 of the RF IC):
+Spouses also need to take into account that almost any family has property that cannot be divided during a divorce, because it will be the personal property of one of them, even if it was acquired during the period of their marriage (Article 36 of the RF IC):

-• acquired under a donation agreement (so, the question worries a lot of people),
+• acquired under a gift agreement (this is a question that worries many people),

 • left as a legacy

-• items for personal use (clothes, shoes, hygiene products..), with the exception of jewelry and luxury items,
+• personal items (clothes, shoes, hygiene products..), with the exception of jewelry and luxury items,

-You cannot share things belonging to children born in wedlock - toys, clothes, school supplies, etc. This property will not be taken into account when dividing property, but is subject to transfer to the spouse with whom the child will live.
-Even the money in bank accounts in the name of the children will remain theirs.
+You cannot divide things that belong to children born in marriage - toys, clothes, school supplies, etc..
+This property will not be taken into account when dividing property, but must be transferred to the spouse with whom the child will live.
+Even the money in bank accounts in the children's names will remain theirs.

-No need to delay the division of property!
-Time is money, and the more it passes from the moment of divorce, the more illusory the chances of success in suing property are more illusory.
+There is no need to delay the division of property!
+Time is money, and the more time passes from the moment of divorce, the more elusive the chances of successfully suing for property become.

-Some spouses, already divorced, are in no hurry to decide the future of the property acquired together: they cannot agree on the division, they still hope for reunification, they do not want to get involved in paperwork, etc. Everyone has their own reason.
-Meanwhile, the law (Article 38 of the RF IC) does not prohibit filing a claim for the division of property:
+Some spouses, already divorced, are in no hurry to decide the future fate of the property acquired together: they cannot agree on the division, they still hope for reunification, they do not want to deal with paperwork, etc. Each has their own reason.
+Meanwhile, the law (Article 38 of the RF IC) does not prohibit filing a claim for division of property:

-• after a divorce, when the dissolution of the marriage has already been registered, and the property is still common,
+• after a divorce, when the dissolution of the marriage has already been registered, but the property is still shared,

-• in the course of divorce proceedings, when issues of divorce and division of property are simultaneously resolved in court hearings,
+• during the divorce process, when issues of divorce and division of property are simultaneously resolved in court hearings,

 • at any time during the marriage.

-Spouses who have already divorced, when submitting an application, must take into account the limitation period for the division of property in a divorce.
-It is three years and does not prohibit filing a lawsuit for the division of property even after its completion, but does not guarantee its acceptance by the judge in proceedings.
+When filing an application, spouses who have already divorced must take into account the statute of limitations for dividing property during a divorce.
+It lasts for three years and does not prohibit filing a claim in court regarding the division of property even after its completion, but does not guarantee its acceptance by the judge for proceedings.

-Limitation period for the division of property after a divorce: from what moment
+Limitation period for division of property after divorce: from when

-As a general rule, it is customary to count it from the moment the divorce is registered.
-That is, after the expiration of three years from the date of receipt of the document on divorce, it is too late to file a claim for the division of property in court.
+As a general rule, it is customary to count it from the moment of registration of divorce.
+That is, after three years have passed from the date of receipt of the divorce document, it is too late to file a claim for division of property in court.

-It is worth considering: the statute of limitations begins to be calculated when access to property is obstructed.
-From now only!
+It is worth considering: the statute of limitations begins to count when access to property is obstructed.
+Only from now on!

-In paragraph 19 of the Decree of the Plenum of the Supreme Court of the Russian Federation No. 15 “On the application by the courts of legislation when considering cases of divorce” dated November 05, 1998, the time when one of the spouses found out or could find out that his the right to own joint property has been violated.
-And in practice, when calculating the limitation period for a claim, the courts refer precisely to this Plenum.
+In paragraph 19 of the Resolution of the Plenum of the Supreme Court of the Russian Federation No. 15 “On the application of legislation by courts when considering cases of divorce” dated November 5, 1998, the moment when the statute of limitations begins to run is recognized as the time when one of the spouses learned or could have learned that his the right to own joint property has been violated.
+And in practice, when calculating the limitation period for a claim, courts refer specifically to this Plenum.

 Where to file a claim

-The application-claim for the division of property is sent by territoriality to the judicial body in the area where the defendant lives.
+The statement of claim for the division of property is sent by territoriality to the judicial body in the area in which the defendant lives.
 If real estate is planned to be divided in court, then the application is written at the location of this property.

 Some facts

-If you filed a statement of claim, and it contains a requirement for divorce or the recovery of alimony, then you yourself can determine the territorial jurisdiction of this case.
-That is, you can refer the statement of claim to your place of residence. (this is regulated by paragraphs 3, 4 of article 29 of the Code of Civil Procedure of the Russian Federation)
+If you have filed a statement of claim and it contains a demand for divorce or alimony, then you can determine the territorial jurisdiction of this case yourself.
+That is, you can take the statement of claim to your place of residence. (this is regulated by paragraphs 3, 4 of Article 29 of the Code of Civil Procedure of the Russian Federation)

-All claims for the division of property worth up to 50,000 rubles are accepted and considered by justices of the peace.
-More "expensive" claims are dealt with in the courts of general jurisdiction of the district, city or subject of the Russian Federation.
+All claims for division of property worth up to 50,000 rubles are accepted and considered by magistrates.
+More “expensive” claims are dealt with in courts of general jurisdiction of a district, city or constituent entity of the Russian Federation.

-In form, a sample application for the division of property in a divorce resembles a divorce claim, but it is very important to draw it up correctly and reflect the necessary information.
+In form, the sample application for division of property during a divorce resembles a divorce claim, but it is very important to draw it up correctly and reflect the necessary information.
 Therefore, spouses often turn to the help of experienced lawyers on this issue.
-After all, one wrong word or a composed phrase in a lawsuit can distort the claims of the plaintiff and make it impossible to get what they want.
+After all, one wrong word or phrase in a claim can distort the plaintiff’s demands and deprive him of the opportunity to get what he wants.

-The name of the court, last name, first name, patronymic, address of residence of the plaintiff and defendant, the price of the claim (the total value of all property that is supposed to be divided) are indicated in the upper right part.
+In the upper right part the name of the court, last name, first name, patronymic, residential address of the plaintiff and defendant, the price of the claim (the total value of all property that is supposed to be divided) are indicated.

-The text of the statement contains the following information:
+The text of the application contains the following information:

-• the date the marriage was dissolved (or when a divorce suit was filed, what stage the divorce process is in),
+• the date when the marriage was dissolved (or when the claim for its dissolution was filed, at what stage the divorce process is at),

-• the division of property has not been previously made, the agreement has not been concluded, the spouses cannot independently agree on the division of property,
+• the division of property has not been made previously, no agreement has been concluded, the spouses cannot independently agree on the division of property,

-• list of property acquired during the marriage, subject to division: name, distinguishing features, references to acquisition documents, the value of each item, the total value of all property,
+• a list of property acquired during the marriage that is subject to division: name, distinctive features, links to acquisition documents, cost of each item, total value of all property,

-• a reference to Article 39 of the RF IC that property must be divided in equal shares, or a requirement for division in other shares with justifications (living with common children, disability, etc.),
+• reference to Article 39 of the RF IC stating that property must be divided in equal shares, or a requirement for division in other shares with justification (living with common children, disability, etc.),

-• a list of property that the plaintiff wishes to receive in his ownership, name, total cost, giving reasons indicating that he needs it more and is interested in receiving it,
+• a list of property that the plaintiff wants to receive into his ownership, name, total cost, giving reasons indicating that he needs it more and is interested in receiving it,

-• list, names, total value of the property that should go to the defendant, an indication of the reasons why it should go exactly to his property,
+• list, names, total value of the property that should go to the defendant, an indication of the reasons why it should go into his ownership,

-• reference to compensation in case the value of the share of the property of one spouse exceeds the value received by the second,
+• reference to compensation in the event that the value of the share of property of one spouse exceeds the value received by the second,

-• in the operative part - the claims of the plaintiff, set out in the text of the application, a list of documents attached to the claim, signature and date.
+• in the operative part – the plaintiff’s demands set out in the text of the application, a list of documents attached to the claim, signature and date.

-You will find a sample application for the division of property during a divorce when you read the material to the end.
+You will find a sample application for division of property during divorce when you read the material to the end.

 • marriage certificate (or a copy of the marriage record, if it has already been terminated),

-• certificate of dissolution of the marriage union (if already obtained), or
+• certificate of divorce (if already received), or

-• documents for property subject to division specified in the claim (registration certificates, title deeds, sales contracts, coupons, checks, etc.),
+• documents for the property subject to division, specified in the claim (registration certificates, PTS, sales contracts, coupons, checks, etc.),

-• report on an independent property valuation (if any),
+• report on an independent assessment of property (if carried out),

 • other documents at the discretion of the plaintiff or at the request of the judge.